 Sweet and refreshing, ice lollies and ice creams are a summer staple, but the shop-bought variants can easily put an end to your healthy eating regime, with some containing over 20g of sugar and over 200 calories².

 To avoid this, why not create your own popsicles with skyr?
-All you need is 150g of raspberries, 300g of skyr Pouring yogurt and 50g of granola.
+All you need is 150g of raspberries, 300g of Arla Skyr natural yogurt and 50g of granola.
 To make the popsicles, crush the raspberries to make a pure, combine with the skyr and granola then put the mixture into moulds and pop them in the freezer for a few hours for some refreshing homemade treats with reduced sugar that are full of goodness.

 3. Eat more fish